mage2pro/moip/README.md

 You can buy it with PayPal [here](https://mage2.pro/t/3222).
 Please note that the extension **[is not yet production ready](https://github.com/mage2pro/moip/releases)**, but I need beta testers, and buying it now in the beta stage, you will get **1 month of my [generic Magento 2 support service](https://mage2.pro/t/topic/755) for free**.

+## Want to get the extension for free?
+It is possible: [ask Moip](https://mage2.pro/t/topic/3814) to buy the **full exclusive rights** on my extension and release it for free to all Moip merchants.
+It will cost **$10.000**.
+The price includes 1 year of my free installation and support service to all Moip merchants.
+Each additional year of my free installation and support service to all Moip merchants will cost **$5.000**.

+### Are you a Brazilian web agency?
+You can buy the **full exclusive rights** on my extension on the same terms as described above (and do what you want with it, e.g. provide for free to your clients or resell).
+Some Brazilian merchants are interesting in Magento 2 and want Moip as their payment solution, so providing such solution would help you to attract new clients and get new contracts.

 ## How to install
 ### 1. Free installation service
 Just order my [free installation service](https://mage2.pro/t/3585).